df8819/WinFunct/README.md

 - _Some features require administrative privileges to function properly.
 Make sure to run the app with administrator rights._
 - _The "Kill Bloatware" script still needs a little love._
 - _GUI changes slightly from time to time and the picture won't be updated every time_
+- _Create user as admin function doesn't work on all systems (needs to be fixed)_

 ![Image](1689463910.png)